 With a super easy construction based on a rectangle, this free crochet sweater pattern is playful, fast and perfect for beginner to advanced crocheters.
-You’ll love watching it come together with zero increasing or decreasing!
-Get the free pattern + video below or purchase the ad-free, printable PDF with stitch chart for $2.99.
+You'll love watching it come together with zero increasing or decreasing!
+Get the free pattern + video below or purchase the ad-free, printable PDF with stitch chart.

-The Haven free crochet sweater pattern is part of an collaboration with Lion Brand Yarn.
+The Haven free crochet sweater pattern is part of a collaboration with Lion Brand Yarn.
 This post contains affiliate links.

 Quick working, luxuriously chunky yarn and a playful bobble stitch come together to make a crochet cardigan that will feel like a haven from the winter chill.
 Read all the yarn and pattern details below or scroll down for the entire free crochet sweater pattern.